ej31/claude-session-tracker/README.md

 Enter.
 Enter.
 Enter.
 Done.
 Seriously... for real.

-The wizard asks you like 6 questions:
+The wizard asks you like 6 questions
 1. **GitHub Project Owner** — your username or org
 2. **GitHub Project Number** — grab it from your project URL
 3. **Status mapping** — connect your Project's Status field to our lifecycle stages